People

 reilly.pidgeon@mail.mcgill.ca

 Reilly obtained his Honours Bachelor of Science at McGill University in the Department of Pharmacology & Therapeutics.
 His current graduate research project aims to discover dietary prebiotics (polyphenols or glycans) that modulate the gut microbiota to improve the response to immune checkpoint inhibitors in cancer.
 Once identified, he will employ chemical biology tools and next-generation sequencing techniques to understand how prebiotics affect microbial communities.
 He has received numerous scholarships throughout his undergraduate and master’s degrees.
-Most recently, he was awarded the Frederick Banting and Charles Best Canada Graduate Scholarship – Master’s, as well as an FRQS scholarship.
+Most recently, he was awarded the Frederick Banting and Charles Best Canada Graduate Scholarship – Master’s, an FRQS scholarship, and a CIHR Canada Graduate Scholarship doctoral award.

 justin.meneses@mail.mcgill.ca